greezybacon/doku2trac/README.md

 and converting each page in this manner might be a bit laborious, so you can let `doku2trac` do a little more work.

-    doku2trac -t /path/to/trac/project -d /path/to/dokuwiki start
+    doku2trac -t /path/to/Trac/project -d /path/to/dokuwiki start

-Will convert the *start* page of *DokuWiki* and use `trac-admin` to import it into trac.
-The page name will be kept the same and converted to *trac*'s CamelCase convention.
+Will convert the *start* page of *DokuWiki* and use `trac-admin` to import it into Trac.
+The page name will be kept the same and converted to *Trac*'s CamelCase convention.

 Direct Database Import